More Than a Night

 ~ The Romance Studio

-All Justine Jarreau wants in a one night stand is an uncomplicated, casual, mind-blowing sexual experience.
-And Len No-Last-Name seems like the perfect candidate to fulfill her fantasy.
+All Justine Jarreau wants in a one-night stand is an uncomplicated, casual, mind-blowing sexual experience.
+And Lucas No-Last-Name seems like the perfect candidate to fulfill her fantasy.
 The sex is utterly mind-blowing.
-But then Justine discovers Len has an ulterior motive.
+But then Justine discovers Lucas has an ulterior motive.
 Not only does he disclose that her father just had a heart attack, but that he is her new stepbrother and the CEO of Jarreau Wineries, the job Justine coveted until her father disowned her years ago.

 More Than a Night